-Pop-up parks, beer gardens, festivals, and concerts all help make Philadelphia a must-visit summer destination in 2021.
-See below for 20+ activities to seek out this summer in Philadelphia.
+Pop-up parks, beer gardens, festivals, and concerts all help make Philadelphia a must-visit summer destination.
+Here is a list of activities to seek out this summer in Philadelphia.

 Cool off along the Delaware River waterfront